-The term “digestibility” refers to how easily food goes down, and how readily absorbable its nutrients are.
+The term “digestibility” refers to how easily food goes down and how readily absorbable its nutrients are.
 According to Nelson, the best fiber source is moderately fermentable, which comes in beet pulp.

 These ingredients promote the gut’s natural, good bacteria while keeping the harmful bacteria in check.
-The next element on Nelson’s must-have list is the prebiotic fructooligosaccharides (FOS), which crowds out the harmful bacteria and feeds the good.
+The next element on Nelson’s must-have list is the prebiotic fructooligosaccharides (FOS), which crowd out the harmful bacteria and feeds the good.

 Grain Sorghum and Barley

 Research has found that combining these complex carbohydrates also enhances digestibility, providing a stable energy source throughout the day.